PennTURBO/semantic-engine/README.md

 - `drivetrain/project/plugins.sbt.template`
 - `drivetrain/project/build.properties.template`

 Configure `turbo_properties.properties` to use the desired Transformation Instruction Set and Graph Specification files.
-Pre-existing options exist in the `ontologies` folder.
+Pre-existing options exist in the `config` folder.
 For instructions on designing your own Semantic Engine configurations, see the documentation [here](docs/Semantic%20Engine%20Configuration%20Tutorial.docx).

 ## SBT Commands
 The following commands can be run via the SBT console.
 SBT should be started from the directory `drivetrain/`.